tinysoccerball/dataviz_final_project/README.md

 Learn more about me in my [GitHub profile page](https://github.com/reiminer)

-The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course in Fall 2020.
+The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course.

 ## Project 01